blue-factory/ip-syncer/README.md

 ### Deploying service 🚀

-- `make deploy`: command used to transpile all typescript files to javascript files.
-After to run this command will be copy the graphql and seeds files.
+- `make deploy`: command used to compile the Dockerfile, push in the registry and update YAML file in Kubernetes cluster

 _note_: always check if `.env` values are valid to use in `development|staging|production` environment.